Contact informationFarm Address:

 Skills Desired: Experience doing manual labor, especially working with wheel barrows and hand tools like hoes and shovels, small machines like weed wackers and leaf blowers is preferred.
 Knowledge and experience with organic and natural farming, permaculture techniques, market farming and food security issues are not essential but provide a strong base to build from.

 Meals: nterns are responsible for their own meals.
 Basic staples will be provided in the communal kitchen, and we are fairly flexible and willing to work with individual dietary needs.
 Occasionally we host farm dinners for everyone working on the farm and given the right crew dynamic, farm lunches with a rotating schedule are an option.

 Stipend: We give a weekly stipend, starting at $150/week plus room and board.
 There is wifi and laundry facilities.
 For committed workers who show interest and ability we will consider increasing the stipend.
 We source as much of our food locally as possible, including meat and grain.

-Housing: The space for interns to prepare meals is a shared kitchen in a cabin with a stove, fridge, cold running water and a wood stove.
+Housing: There is a shared kitchen in a cabin with a stove, fridge, cold running water and a wood stove.
 The cabin has a bedroom directly off the kitchen so privacy in that space is limited.
-The primary sleeping space is a nice campsite next to the creek with room for multiple tents with a firepit, benches, and counter space.
+There are various 'glamping' opportunities, including a campsite next to the creek with a firepit, benches, and counter space.
 There are other spots as well for people who want more privacy or who are set up to sleep in their vehicles.
 There's a bathroom with a toilet, sink and hot shower in the basement of the main house, as well as laundry facilities and wifi.

 Preferred method of Contact: email